baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Using baymedr

 \subsection{Demonstration of baymedr}

-To illustrate how baymedr can be used, we provide one example of an empirical study that employed non-inferiority tests to investigate differences in the amount of sleep, sleepiness, and alertness among medical trainees following either standard or flexible duty-hour programs \citep{BasnerAschShea_2019}.
-The authors list several disadvantages of restricted duty-hour programs, such as: (1) ``Transitions [as a result of restricted duty hours] into and out of night shifts can result in fatigue from shift-work--related sleep loss and circadian misalignment.''; (2) ``Preventing interns from participating in extended shifts may reduce educational opportunities,''; (3) ``increase handoffs,''; (4) ``and reduce continuity of care.''; and (5) ``Restricting duty hours may increase the necessity of cross-coverage, contributing to work compression for both interns and more senior residents.'' \citep[][p.
+To illustrate how the R package and the web application can be used, we provide one example of an empirical study that employed non-inferiority tests to investigate differences in the amount of sleep, sleepiness, and alertness among medical trainees following either standard or flexible duty-hour programs \parencite{BasnerAschShea_2019}.
+The authors list several disadvantages of restricted duty-hour programs, such as: (1) ``[t]ransitions [as a result of restricted duty hours] into and out of night shifts can result in fatigue from shift-work-related sleep loss and circadian misalignment''; (2) ``[p]reventing interns from participating in extended shifts may reduce educational opportunities''; (3) ``increase[d] handoffs''; (4) ``reduce[d] continuity of care''; and (5) ``[r]estricting duty hours may increase the necessity of cross-coverage, contributing to work compression for both interns and more senior residents'' \parencite[][p.
 916]{BasnerAschShea_2019}.
 As outlined above, the calculation of Bayes factors for equivalence and superiority tests is done quite similarly to the non-inferiority test, so we do not provide specific examples for those tests.
 For the purpose of this demonstration, we will only consider the outcome variable sleepiness.
-Participants were monitored over a period of 14 days and were asked to indicate each morning how sleepy they were by completing the Karolinska sleepiness scale \citep{AkerstedtGillberg1990}, a 9-point Likert scale ranging from 1 (extremely alert) to 9 (extremely sleepy, fighting sleep).
-The dependent variable consisted of the average sleepiness score over the whole observation period of 14 days.
+Participants were monitored over a period of $14$ days and were asked to indicate each morning how sleepy they were by completing the Karolinska sleepiness scale \parencite{AkerstedtGillberg1990}, a $9$-point Likert scale ranging from $1$ (extremely alert) to $9$ (extremely sleepy, fighting sleep).
+The dependent variable consisted of the average sleepiness score over the whole observation period of $14$ days.
 The research question was whether the flexible duty-hour program was non-inferior to the standard program in terms of sleepiness.